riledigital/qotd-bot/README.md

 ### Discord functions

-[ ] Create embed message
+[x] Create embed message
-[ ] Send any message to the QOTD channel
+[x] Send any message to the QOTD channel
+[ ] Schedule message sending by cron syntax

 ### Airtable functions

 [ ] Get question from Airtable

-- Fetch 3 records WHERE date_used IS null
+- Fetch /n/ records WHERE date_used IS null
-- Pick a random of the 3
+- Pick a random of /n/
-  [ ] Update the date for a record to current date/time [ ]
+  [x] Update the date for a record to current date/time [ ]

 # Test cases